-With the introduction of the new curriculum has come a new method of assessing progress which has replaced the old ‘levels’ (i.e. 2b, 4b) which you may (or may not!) have been familiar with.
-We are now using a system called Target Tracker which measures children’s progress in ‘steps’.
+To assess progress and attainment of knowledge and skills, we use a system called Target Tracker which measures children’s progress in ‘steps’.
 There are 6 steps to work through in a year.
 For example, if your child is in Year 3 they may be assessed at the start of the year as a 2w targeted at the end of the year as a 3w.
-This does not equate to the old level 3, but the 3 refers to Year 3 and the w relates to Working within.
+The 3 refers to Year 3 and the w relates to "working within".
 Children who are secure are working at their age range would be graded as (S) secure.

 Steps documentation is broken into ‘Bands’ and, further, into subject areas.
 Bands broadly represent School Years, e.g. Band 1 statements are associated with Year 1; Band 2 statements are associated with Year 2, etc. However, a distinction is made between Bands and Years as Bands may have a broader spectrum where some pupils may be working above or below their School Year progression.